alpatania/alpatania.github.io/_posts/2021-02-23-nerve-arXiv.md

 ## The idea of a nerve
 <p>
-  Directional graphs are graph where we can isolate all the possible subroups of nodes that can support fixed points.<br\>
+  Directional graphs are graph where we can isolate all the possible subroups of nodes that can support fixed points.</br>
 Knowing which nodes can support fixed points give an intuition of where the dynamics of a network will flow.
 We know that if a subgroup of nodes of the network don't allow a fixed point, then the dynamics will never stall in them and will try to always move away from them. </p>